Divisibility questions in commutative algebraic groups: Preliminary results

-Let $\Sigma$ be a subset of $M_k$ containing all but finitely many places $v$, such that $v\notin \Sigma$, for all $v$ ramified in $F$.
-For every $v\in \Sigma$, we denote by $G_v$ the Galois group $\Gal(F_w/k_v)$, where $w$ is a place of $F$ extending $v$.
-In \cite{DZ} Dvornicich and Zannier proved that the answer to the local-global question for divisibility by $q$ of points in $\A(k)$ is linked to the behaviour of the following subgroup of $H^1(G,\A[q])$
+In \cite{DZ} Dvornicich and Zannier proved that the answer to the local-global question for divisibility by $q$ of points in $\A(k)$ is linked to the behaviour of a subgroup of $H^1(G,\A[q])$ named \emph{first local cohomology group} and defined as follows (see \cite[\S 2]{DZ}).

-where $res_v$, as usual, denotes the restriction map.
-By substituting $M_k$ to $\Sigma$ in \eqref{h1loc}, i. e. by letting $v$ vary over all the valuations of $k$, we get the classical definition of the Tate-Shafarevich group $\Sha^1(k,\A[q])$ (up to isomorphism)